Mikaela/gist/matrix/uk.half-shot.matrix-hookshot.feed/README.md

 Note that the bot will likely require power level to touch room state so it will in most cases require power level 50.

+For reference the list of commands:

+- `!feeds feed <url> [label]` - Bridge an RSS/Atom feed to the room.
+- `!feeds feed list` - Show feeds currently subscribed to.
+- `!feeds feed remove <url>` - Unsubscribe from an RSS/Atom feed.
+- `!feeds setup-widget` - Open the setup widget in the room
+- `!feeds help` - This help text